oneliefleft/nil/README.md

 nil
 ===

-Nano Interrogation Library based on deal.II.
+# Nano Interrogation Library based on deal.II

-step-0: Strain-based second order piezoelectric coefficients.
+# Getting started

-step-1: ???
+Start by installing deal.II with PETSc and SLEPc and then use CMake and make to compile the application program.